René Galand

-René Marie Galand (Reun ar C'halan in Breton) (January 27, 1923 - May 28, 2017) was a writer and Professor of French.
+René Marie Galand (Reun ar C'halan in Breton) (January 27, 1923 – May 28, 2017) was a writer and Professor of French.
 He was born in Châteauneuf-du-Faou in Brittany.

 Biography

 René Galand was born on January 27, 1923, in Châteauneuf-du-Faou (Finistère), to a family of farmers.
 He was still quite young when his father, like many other Bretons from the area, emigrated to the United States, where his wife joined him later.
 Their two children remained in Brittany for their education, René, a boarder in a lycée, in Quimper at first, and then in Brest, and his sister in a boarding school for girls, first in Carhaix, then in Quimperlé.
 They spent the holidays in Châteauneuf with their grandparents.

 René Galand received his baccalauréat in mathematics in 1941 in Brest.
-He pursued his studies in Rennes, where he received a second baccalauréat in philosophy in 1942 and the licence ès lettres in 1944.
+He pursued his studies in Rennes, where he received a second baccalauréat in philosophy in 1942 and a licence ès lettres in 1944.
 He had also successfully completed the competitive entrance examinations for the École Spéciale Militaire de Saint-Cyr, the French Military Academy.
 At the end of 1942, he made his first contacts with the French Resistance, and in June 1944, following the Allied landings in Normandy, he fought for the liberation of France.
 Promoted to "aspirant" in October 1944, he was sent to the École Militaire Inter-Armes of Cherchell (Algeria), which was later transferred to Koetkidan.
 Promoted to the rank of second lieutenant in June 1945, he was sent to the French Forces of Occupation in Germany.
 At the end of 1946, he resigned his commission in the active service and joined his parents and his sister in the United States.